Liz Carmouche: Professional Fighters League

+2024

 Carmouche debuted with the Professional Fighters League (PFL) at PFL 1 on April 4, 2024 and won the bout in a third bout against Juliana Velasquez by unanimous decision.

 Carmouche faced Kana Watanabe on June 13, 2024 at PFL 4.
 She won the fight via armbar submission in the third round.

 Carmouche faced Taila Santos in the semi-finals of the 2024 Women's Flyweight tournament at PFL 7 on August 2, 2024.
 At the weigh-ins, Carmouche missed weight by 1 pound, coming in at 127 pounds.
 Carmouche lost the bout via unanimous decision.

+2025

 On February 18, 2025, the promotion officially revealed that Carmouche joined the 2025 PFL Women's Flyweight Tournament.

 In the quarterfinal, Carmouche faced Ilara Joanne on April 11, 2025, at PFL 2.
 She won the fight via technical knockout in round one.

 In the semifinals, Carmouche faced Elora Dana on June 20, 2025 at PFL 6.
 She won the fight via unanimous decision.

 In the final, Carmouche faced Jena Bishop on August 15, 2025, at PFL 9.
 She won the bout by knockout in the third round to win the tournament.

+2026

+Carmouche faced Viviane Araújo on June 27, 2026, at PFL San Diego.
+She won the fight via a guillotine choke in round two.

+Carmouche is scheduled to face Jena Bishop in a rematch with for the inaugural PFL Women's Flyweight Championship on October 16, 2026, at PFL Chicago 2.